Species Selection Tree Planting

 Where a tree overhangs a property boundary, it is not required to prune the tree strictly to the boundary line, as it is preferred to allow the tree to grow into a balanced, natural shape.
 Requests for additional pruning will be assessed on a case by case basis with regard given, to what is considered to be undue influence over a dwelling.

 The City will not lop or top a tree or undertake other pruning to the detriment of the form or structural integrity of a tree, unless determined necessary to provide clearances from power lines.
+To see when pruning has been scheduled in your area, check the City's 2022 Annual Street Tree Pruning Map.

 The City’s adopted ‘Quantified Tree Risk Assessment’ (QTRA) methodology will form the basis for individual pruning requests.